abcnews/dailygraphics/README.md

 ### Waffle chart

 A 10 x 10 square chart where each square represents approximately 1% of the data.
+Think of it as a square shaped pie chart with better readability.
 Standard colour themes apply.

 #### maxWidth
 > Defaults to `420px` when not on mobile.
 If this is set too high the chart may appear very large on Desktop.